College in High School Statistics 200

 Online Survey and Data

 The survey data will show up on the screen.
 Highlight all of it by typing "Ctrl a" simultaneously and copy it all by typing "Ctrl c" simultaneously.
 Then start up MINITAB, and right below the cell C1 (above row 1) paste the data by typing "ctrl v" simultaneously.
 Click OK and the data should be there.
 Caution!
-The data may not transfer correctly if there are missing entries.
+The data may not transfer correctly on some platforms if there are missing entries.
 Fill in blank cells with a zero, if appropriate; otherwise, with an asterisk ("*").

 [ Home | Data Analysis Project ]